A genuine $G$-spectrum for the cut-and-paste $K$-theory of $G$-manifolds: Squares -theory

 A relevant example for our purposes is that of $SK$-manifolds.
 We review the non-equivariant example below, following \cite{HMMRS}, and recall the equivariant version from \cite{SKG} later in \cref{sec:SKG example}.
 Further examples of categories with squares may be found, e.g. in \cite{CKMZ:squares} and \cite{callesarazola}.

-\begin{example} The main construction of \cite{HMMRS}, is a category with squares ${\rm Mfld}_d^{\bndry}$.
+\begin{example} The main construction of \cite{HMMRS}, is a cocartesian monoidal category with squares ${\rm Mfld}_d^{\bndry}$.
 The objects of ${\rm Mfld}_d^{\bndry}$ are compact, orientable $d$-manifolds with boundary.
 Both the horizontal and vertical morphisms in ${\rm Mfld}_d^{\bndry}$ are \textit{SK-embeddings}, which are smooth embeddings with an additional condition on the boundary (see \cite[Definition 4.1]{HMMRS} or \cite[Definition 4.4]{SKG} with $G=e$).
-The distinguished object is the empty manifold $\varnothing$ and squares are pushout squares.
+The cocartesian monoidal structure is disjoint union, the distinguished object is the empty manifold $\varnothing$, and squares are pushout squares.
 The $K_0^{\square}$-group of ${\rm Mfld}_d^{\bndry}$ is an $SK$-group for manifolds with boundary, which encodes how manifolds of a fixed dimension may be ``cut up'' and ``pasted'' back together, in the spirit of \cite{KKNO73}. \end{example}

-The $K$-theory of squares categories is functorial in \textit{square functors}, which are those functors $F\colon \cat C\to \cat D$ which preserve the relevant structure, i.e. coproducts, the distinguished object, and the squares.
+The $K$-theory of squares categories is functorial in \textit{square functors}, which are those functors $F\colon \cat C\to \cat D$ which are strong monoidal for the cocartesian moniodal structures and preserve the relevant structure, i.e. the distinguished object and the squares.
 We let $\catsq$ denote the category of (cocartesian monoidal) categories with squares and square functors.

+\begin{definition} A \textit{natural isomorphism of square functors} is a natural isomorphism $\eta\colon F\Rightarrow F'$ which respects the coproduct structure.
+That is, for $F,F'\colon \cat C\to \cat D$ and any two objects $A,B\in \cat C$, the following diagram commutes: where the unlabeled maps come from the assumption that $F$ and $F'$ are strong symmetric monoidal.
+Note that this condition is equivalent to saying that $\eta$ is a monoidal natural isomorphism. \end{definition}

+\begin{remark} To define natural transformations of squares functors more generally, one needs to specify either a horizontal or vertical direction (see, e.g., \cite[Definition 2.3]{callesarazola}).
+Since we only consider natural isomorphisms in this paper, this choice is not needed as we have assumed that the isomorphisms in squares categories are both horizontal and vertical morphisms. \end{remark}

 \begin{remark} We can give $\catsq$ the structure of a $(2,1)$-category, where the morphisms in $\catsq(\cat C, \cat D)$ are natural isomorphisms of square functors.
-Consequently, we may do a change of enrichment along the nerve to obtain a simplicially enriched category of categories with squares, which we denote by $\catsq_{\Delta}$. \end{remark}
+Consequently, we may do a change of enrichment along the nerve to obtain a simplicially enriched category of categories with squares, which we denote by $\catsq_{\Delta}$.

+Similarly, the category of simplicial categories, denoted $\mathrm{sCat}$, is a $(2,1)$-category whose homcategories consist of simplicial functors and simplicial natural isomorphisms.
+We let $\mathrm{sSym}$ denote the $(2,1)$-category of simplicial symmetric monoidal categories, strong monoidal functors, and monoidal natural isomorphisms.
+There is an forgetful functor $\mathrm{sSym}\hookrightarrow \mathrm{sCat}$ which forgets the symmetric monoidal structure.
+Changing enrichment as above results in simplicially enriched forgetful functor $\mathrm{sSym}_{\Delta} \hookrightarrow \mathrm{sCat}_{\Delta}$. \end{remark}